Sending messages from JavaScript to C#

 var webViewPrefab = GameObject.Find("WebViewPrefab").GetComponent<WebViewPrefab>();

-// Wait for the WebViewPrefab to initialize, because the WebViewPrefab.WebView property
+// Wait for the WebViewPrefab to initialize because the WebViewPrefab.WebView property

 // is null until the prefab has initialized.